 - Sutherland Phonological Awareness Test – Revised (standardised, takes 10-15 minutes, for grades 1-4), is another Australian test by Speech Pathologist Roslyn Neilson, also available from ACER.

 - The Phonemic Awareness Literacy Screening is actually three tests – for preschoolers, school beginners and older primary school children – designed for class teachers to use with all their students.

 - The Comprehensive Test of Phonological Processing 2 (CTOPP-2) is a standardised 40-minute test for clinicians to administer to individuals aged 4:0 to 24:11 years.
 Provides information about phonological processing skills, phonological/auditory memory and rapid automatised naming skills.

 Real word reading assessments

-- MOTIF Castles and Coltheart 2 (free, standardised, assesses both real and non-word reading, separates regularly spelt words and words containing unusual spellings).
+- MOTIF Castles and Coltheart 2: free, standardised, assesses both real and non-word reading, separates regularly spelt words from words containing unusual spellings.